RyanPaulMcKenna/onRobot/README.md

 ```

-# Functions to be implemented for the RG2
+# Functions implemented for the RG2

 - [ ] rg_stop
 - [x] rg_grip